mahmoudafifi414/DataProviders/README.md

 **How it Work**
+- after clone go to ./src and run "composer install"

 - rename .env-example to .env and you will find in it all the env variables needed and is set by me